blmendes/blmendes/README.md

 - [X] Educational projects
 - [X] Projects that use deep learning for athlete performance

-## ⛩ Be one of <br>
+## ⛩ Be a "contributor" <br>

 I'm very creative and I have a lot of ideas that if there were more people I would certainly generate some value, want to know more?
-Clique [AQUI](CONTRIBUTING.md) e leia como contribuir.<br>
+Click [here](CONTRIBUTING.md)<br>

 </p>